wilkofm/mini-project1/README.md

 - Branch where I style and make everything look aesthetically pleasing

-Back End Link

-- Branch where I link everything to a backend server

 # Styling Goals

 I want the site to have a minimal feel, an immaculate, art gallery/Mubi aesthetic